Lew Carpenter: Death and honors

 In 1996, after 47 years of playing and coaching professional NFL football, Carpenter reluctantly retired from the game he loved because of his health.
 On November 14, 2010, with his family at his side, he died from pulmonary fibrosis.
 Carpenter's last public appearance was in Green Bay's Lambeau Field for the "Alumni Weekend" on September 16 and 17, 2010.

 Carpenter was inducted into the Arkansas Sports Hall of Fame in 1988, and the University of Arkansas Sports Hall of Honor in 2000.

 The "Lewis Carpenter University of Arkansas Scholarship" has been established in his memory through Chase Bank in New Braunfels, Texas.

 CTE

 Carpenter left his brain for science.
 Always interested in helping and teaching, he gave the last part of himself to test for chronic traumatic encephalopathy (CTE).
 In the first week of December 2011, test results confirmed that Carpenter had an advanced case of CTE.
+He is one of at least 345 NFL players to be diagnosed after death with this disease.